IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-2-02.rst

    decimal-upgrade-to-2-02/*

-The third decimal upgrade grade of the standard was proposed to occur during the autumn/winter of 2015, but faced delays that meant the timetable had to be revised.
+The third decimal upgrade grade of the standard is proposed to occur during the autumn/winter of 2015.
 The process for doing so is outlined below.

 Details about the specific changes are listed on the \ `knowledge base <http://support.iatistandard.org/>`__ in the \ `2.02 Decimal